Alcove Bathtub | Tub with Skirt & Tile Flange

 A drop-in tub can be ordered with a skirt and a tile flange option to create an alcove bathtub.
 There will be a joining line where the bottom of the tub rim meets the top of the skirt.
 Some manufacturer's skirts are removable, others not (please check with us or the manufacturer). • Custom Tile Skirt

-When creating a custom wood or tile front skirt; a drop-in tub is ordered with a tile flange option (no skirt) to create the alcove bathtub.
+When creating a custom wood or tile front skirt; a drop-in tub is ordered with a tile flange option (no skirt).
 This is easier to do with a wide rim soaking tub.
-Some tub systems have piping going around the tub, making the area for framing narrower, more difficult.
+Some tub systems have piping going around the sides, making the area for framing narrower, more difficult.
 For Add-on Acrylic & Tile Skirt Alcove Tubs:

-You will find rectangle tubs with the option of a tile flange (custom skirt) or front skirt & flange (alcove tub) by shopping rectangle tubs by size.
+You will find rectangle tubs with the option of a tile flange (custom skirt) or front skirt & flange option by shopping rectangle tubs by size.
 You will find the tub styles listed in the description.
 Look for "Alcove Options".

 Alcove Bathtub Listing